 POSSIBLE VEGETABLE AND OTHER INGREDIENT COMBINATIONS

-Because I love my veggies, I diced onions, mushrooms, red bell peppers zucchini, and yellow summer squash.
+Because I love my veggies, I diced onions, mushrooms, red bell peppers, zucchini, and yellow summer squash.
 Any vegetables, however, work well in a vegan chickpea omelette.
 As usual, I also used one of my favorite hot sauces.

-Also, if you are looking for a quick and easy way to chop your veggies, try a vegetable chopper.
+If you are looking for a quick and easy way to chop your veggies, try a vegetable chopper.
 In fact, it's my favorite kitchen tool!

 Other ingredients you can add to your omelette:

 - Herbs like basil, parsley, dill, or rosemary